 This paper implements our tunable-microtopography technique inside a microfluidic channel to demonstrate novel micromixers and fluid traps.

 8 Tourovskaia, A., Figueroa-Masot, X. and Folch, A., "Differentiation-on-a-chip: A Microfluidic Platform for Long-Term Cell Culture Studies", Lab on a Chip 5, 14 (2005) --> cited in the cover and featured in Sample Content (thus available free of charge).

-This paper demonstrates the first 2-week-long cell culture in a microfluidic environment.
+This paper (cited almost 300 times) demonstrates the first 2-week-long cell culture in a microfluidic environment.
 Optionally, the cells could be selectively stimulated using heterogeneous laminar streams.

 7 Hoffman, J., Shao, J., Hsu, C.-H., and Folch, A., "Elastomeric Molds with Tunable Microtopographies", Advanced Materials 16, 2201 (2004).

 This paper reports a micromolding method based on molds whose microtopography can be tuned by the user, thereby producing features that are difficult or impossible to obtain by traditional photolithography.